Download the full PDF for Oklahoma

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Oklahoma remained unchanged at 62.7 percent in June.
+The labor force participation rate in Oklahoma fell to 62 percent in April from 62.4 percent in the prior month.